zzxrain/jenkins_docker_compose/README.md

 ---

-## 20. Security Notes
+## 21. Security Notes

 This stack is for local lab usage.

-Important security notes:
+Important notes:

 * Do not commit `.env`
 * Do not commit `secrets/jenkins_agent_key`